Best GPS for Truck Drivers in 2023 [Android & iOS]

 HERE WeGo is a free navigation app that offers turn-by-turn voice guidance, helps drivers find parking, and provides offline navigation via country-specific maps that you can download before starting the route.

-With HERE WeGo, you can add waypoints for extra stops you need to make along your routes, as well as apply route preferences such as ferries, highways, tunnels, roll roads, unpaved roads.
+With HERE WeGo, you can add waypoints for extra stops you need to make along your routes, as well as apply route preferences such as ferries, highways, tunnels, toll roads, and unpaved roads.

 You can even use another address as a starting point for your route, which makes HERE WeGo closer to a commercial vehicle GPS.